Simple Chickpea Salad

 Benefits of Chickpeas

 Chickpeas, also called garbanzo beans, are a great source of plant-based protein and fiber, meaning this salad will keep you full and satisfied!
 Chickpeas are also rich in magnesium and potassium!
 They’re inexpensive, and you can buy them dried or canned.
 I prefer to get canned chickpeas, so I don’t have to plan ahead and soak the beans in advance.
+But if you want to use dried chickpeas in this recipe, you definitely can!
+Just cook them first, then add them to this salad.
+You may need to adjust the salt, depending on how they were salted when cooked.

 Tips for a Delicious Chickpea Salad